tom2433/LiftTracker/README.md

 # LiftTracker
 A prototype of the Lift Tracker project.
 This is an evolving document.
 Everything in here is subject to change.

+> [!WARNING]
+>
+> The delete item functionality is not working for the ItemDetailScreen in InventoryApp.
+Test before making any more commits.

 ---

 # Basic Structure